 Learn more about reverse mortgages and download our free e-book here!

 Here is a real-world example of how a CHIP reverse mortgage can make a huge difference in your financial life:

 Purpose: A retired couple is fortunate enough to have a long-standing home, in a high-value area of Vancouver.
 Presently, the home carries significant secured debt and the couple wants to take out a reverse mortgage to refinance, consolidate debt, and eliminate mortgage payments

 Credit: Both had acceptable credit

-Challenge: The clients wanted to cover the secured debt and some credit card debt but the amount available from the reverse mortgage was insufficient to cover the secured debt, let alone the credit card debt.
+Challenge: The clients want to cover the secured debt and some credit card debt, but the amount available from the reverse mortgage is insufficient to cover the secured debt, let alone the credit card debt.

-Solution: The clients accepted an offer from the CHIP Reverse Mortgage program, which increased the loan amount enough to cover the debt and the closing cost, with a little bit left over.
+Solution: The clients accept an offer from the CHIP reverse mortgage program, which increases the loan amount enough to cover the debt and the closing cost, with a little bit left over.
 The cost of the increased loan amount was a 25 basis point increase in the mortgage interest rate.
-To handle the credit cards, we applied for an unsecured short-term loan, with a five-year amortization, will leave them payment free at the end of the term.
+To handle the credit card debt, we applied for an unsecured short-term loan with a five-year amortization, which will leave them payment free at the end of the term.

 When the mortgage was placed, the clients had $635,000 worth of residual equity in their home.
 With some assumptions on growth and interest rates, we calculated that the residual equity after 15 years would be $698,000.